Melvin B. Tolson: Career

 In 1947, Tolson began teaching at Langston University, a historically black college in Langston, Oklahoma, where he worked for the next 17 years.
 He was a dramatist and director of the Dust Bowl Theater at the university.
-One of his students at Langston was Nathan Hare, the black studies pioneer.
-In 1969 in San Francisco, he became the founding publisher of the journal The Black Scholar.
+One of his students at Langston was Nathan Hare, the black studies pioneer and founding publisher of the journal The Black Scholar.

 In 1947, Liberia appointed Tolson its Poet Laureate.
 In 1953, he completed a major epic poem in honor of the nation's centennial, the Libretto for the Republic of Liberia.

 Tolson entered local politics and served three terms as mayor of Langston, Oklahoma, from 1954 to 1960.

 In 1947, Tolson was accused of having been active in organizing farm laborers and tenant farmers during the late 1930s (though the nature of his activities is unclear) and of having radical leftist associations.

 Tolson was a man of impressive intellect who created poetry that was "funny, witty, humoristic, slapstick, rude, cruel, bitter, and hilarious," as reviewer Karl Shapiro described the Harlem Gallery.
-The poet Langston Hughes described him as "no highbrow.
-Students revere him and love him.
-Kids from the cotton fields like him.
-Cow punchers understand him ...
-He's a great talker."
+The poet Langston Hughes, who like Tolson was a Lincoln University alumnus, described him as "the most famous Negro professor in the Southwest" and "a poet of no mean ability" who could connect with students from various walks of life: "Kids from the cottonfields like him.
+Cowpunchers understand him. ...
+It is not just English he teaches, but character, and manhood, and womanhood, and love, and courage, and pride."

 In 1965, Tolson was appointed to a two-year term at Tuskegee Institute, where he was Avalon Poet.
 He died after cancer surgery in Dallas, Texas, on August 29, 1966.
 He was buried in Guthrie, Oklahoma.